goauthentik/authentik/website/developer-docs/api/api.md

 title: API
 ---

-Our API reference documentation is generated, and is included [here](../api/reference/) in our regular documentation.
+Our API reference documentation is generated, and is included [here](../api/reference/authentik.info.mdx) in our regular documentation Table of Contents, under **API -> Reference**.

 You can also access your installation's own, instance-specific API Browser.
 Starting with 2021.3.5, every authentik instance has a built-in API browser, which can be accessed at <kbd>https://authentik.<em>company</em>/api/v3/</kbd>.